holgerw-chalmers/holgerw-chalmers.github.io/_pages/about.md

 I am a PhD student in industrial energy systems at Chalmers [University of Technology](https://www.chalmers.se), Division of Energy Technology, Department of Space, Earth and Environment.

-Research focus: Electrification of industrial processes
+My research focus: Electrification of industrial processes
 ======
 I started my Phd in February 2017 and focus since then on the electrification of industrial processes.
 My correspondent research project is PROCEL.